Natashina/Movies-ETL/README.md

 - form_one = r'\$\s*\d+\.?\d*\s*[mb]illi?on',  that represents “$123.4 million/billion.” pattern
 - form_two = r'\$\s*\d{1,3}(?:[,\.]\d{3})+(?!\s[mb]illion)' that represents “$123,456,789.” pattern

 5485 rows match either form one or form two.
-However there is other data included in different currencies and we assume that data in USD 5485 rows is sufficient for our purpose and scope.
+However there is other data included in different currencies and we assume that data in 5485 rows is sufficient for our purpose and a scope.
+A function named parse_dollars turns the extracted values into a numeric value, it takes in a string and returns a floating-point number.

 ##4.